NarloyZBoy/-MartinezR-.github.io/projects/zyper.md

 # Project ZYPER

-The goal of creating a model rocket that had a payload that would "excite" once a time of flight "(TOF)" reached a certain distance is presented.
+The goal of creating a model rocket that had a payload that would "excite" once a time of flight "(TOF)" sensor reaches a certain distance is presented.
 Data/ construction information can be found here.

 ## Project Poster